- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 - Mood changes: Feeling up and down emotionally can sometimes happen to anyone and is unlikely to be caused by the Pill.
 Exercising regularly and following a healthy diet may help along with talking to a counselor.
 Make sure you let your health care provider know how you are feeling.

-- Sore or enlarged breasts: Very occasionally, your breasts may become tender and/ or get larger, but usually they will stay the same.
+- Sore or enlarged breasts: Sometimes, your breasts may become tender and/ or get larger, but usually they will stay the same.

 - Weight change: Some teens gain weight and some teens lose weight while on the Pill, but most stay exactly the same.
 Remember to choose healthy foods, watch your portion sizes, drink lots of water, and get plenty of exercise.

 - Blood clots: A blood clot in your leg or lung is a very rare, but a serious side–effect.
 If you suddenly have pain or swelling in your leg, or shortness of breath and chest pain, see your health care provider right away.
 If you have a history of blood clots, you should not take the Pill.
 Tell your health care provider if any of your relatives have ever had blood clots, especially when they were young.
-Blood clots are more likely to develop if you are a smoker, overweight, having surgery, or sitting on a plane for a long time.
-To lessen your chances of blood clots, don’t smoke, and if you’re on a long plane trip, get up, walk around, and drink lots of water.
+Blood clots are more likely to develop if you are a smoker, overweight, having surgery, have a family history, or sitting on a plane for a long time.
+To lessen your chance of blood clots, don’t smoke, and if you’re on a long plane trip, get up, walk around, and drink lots of water.
+If you have a family history of blood clots, talk to your HCP.
 If you’re scheduled for surgery, talk to your health care provider about stopping the Pill for 3–4 weeks before surgery and after the surgery until you have recovered.

 Are there any reasons why I shouldn’t take the oral contraceptive pill?